 Figure 1.
 Location of the Tucannon River, and Lyons Ferry and Tucannon Hatcheries within the Snake River basin Figure 2.
-Number of redds/km and percentage of redds above the adult trap on the Tucannon River, 1986-2015 Figure 3.
-Historical (1985-2014), and 2015 age composition (run year) for spring Chinook in the Tucannon River Figure 4.
-Mean post-orbital to hypural-plate (POH) length comparisons between age-4 natural and hatchery-origin males (NM and HM) and natural and hatchery-origin females (NF and HF) with 95% confidence intervals for the years 1985-2015 Figure 5.
-Cumulative run timing by date at the Tucannon Fish Hatchery adult trap on the Tucannon River for both natural and hatchery origin Tucannon River spring Chinook salmon, 1994-2015 Figure 6.
-Emigration timing of natural spring Chinook salmon captured during smolt trap operations (rkm 3) on the Tucannon River for the 2014-15 migration year Figure 7.
-Length frequency distribution of sampled natural spring Chinook salmon captured in the Tucannon River smolt trap, 2014/2015 season Figure 8.
-Return per spawner (with replacement line) for the 1985-2011 brood years (2011 incomplete brood year) Figure 9.
-Tucannon River spring Chinook natural origin returns with the moving ten year geometric mean (black line) for the 1985-2015 run years Figure 10.
-Total escapement for Tucannon River spring Chinook salmon for the 1985-2015 run years
+Number of redds/km and percentage of redds above the adult trap on the Tucannon River, 1986-2016 Figure 3.
+Historical (1985-2015), and 2016 age composition (run year) for spring Chinook in the Tucannon River Figure 4.
+Weighted mean age of natural and hatchery origin males (NM, HM) and natural and hatchery origin females (NF, HF) for the 1985 to 2011 brood years for spring Chinook in the Tucannon River Figure 5.
+Mean post-orbital to hypural-plate (POH) length comparisons between age-4 natural and hatchery-origin males (NM and HM) and natural and hatchery-origin females (NF and HF) with 95% confidence intervals for the years 1985-2016 Figure 6.
+Cumulative run timing by date at the Tucannon Fish Hatchery adult trap on the Tucannon River for both natural and hatchery origin Tucannon River spring Chinook salmon, 1994-2016 Figure 7.
+Emigration timing of natural spring Chinook salmon captured during smolt trap operations (rkm 3) on the Tucannon River for the 2015-16 migration year Figure 8.
+Length frequency distribution of sampled natural spring Chinook salmon captured in the Tucannon River smolt trap, 2015/2016 season Figure 9.
+Return per spawner (with replacement line) for the 1985-2012 brood years (2012 incomplete brood year) Figure 10.
+Tucannon River spring Chinook natural origin returns with the moving ten year geometric mean (black line) for the 1985-2016 run years Figure 11.
+Total escapement for Tucannon River spring Chinook salmon for the 1985-2016 run years